Wluper/matilda/README.md

 If you wish to use MATILDA with a 32bit system you can just follow the Option B steps.
 In both cases server needs a minimum of 60MB on the hard disk, plus the space needed for the database.

 MATILDA is very light-weight.
 Containerized with Docker MATILDA smoothly run on a system based on Intel Celeron J3355, a 2-core microprocessor dated 2016 created for entry level PCs, equipped with a 2GB RAM.
 During a significant processing peak induced with an upload, the footprint did not exceed a few (2-3%) percent of hardware capacity.

 ## 1. Installation

 MATILDA is a client-server app.
 The server is written in Python with the Flask web framework.
 The front end is written with HTML/CSS/Vue.js and communicates with the back end via a RESTful API.

 To run MATILDA, you will need to first run the Flask server on your local machine / wherever you want the back end to run.

 To do this you have two options:
 1) Using the provided docker-compose.yml file to run it in a docker container together with its database.
 This is probably faster and cleaner.
 2) Otherwise you will need to have Python 3.6 or above installed on your machine and a mongoDB database, either online (there are many free services) or local.
 If you are using an online database you will need to set the database address in configuration/conf.json.

 Further instructions are provided in the next paragraph.

-### Option A) Running the Server with Docker
+### Option A: Running the Server with Docker

 MATILDA also comes with a docker container you may want to use for a fast and clean installation on Linux, OSX and Windows systems.